Bowen Family Systems Theory and Narrative Therapy

 Bowen Family Systems Theory (BFST) is an intergenerational approach to family therapy that emphasises the importance of a therapist understanding his/her own background when working with families.
 This online module explores the 8 key concepts of BFST and provides participants with a thorough knowledge of how to apply BSFT with a client or a family.
 Bowen family systems theory analyses human behaviour viewing the family as an emotional unit and uses systems thinking to describe the complex interactions within the unit.
 It explores how a change in one person’s functioning predictably follows reciprocal changes in the functioning of others.
 The goal of this module is to enhance your systemic perspective of human relationships applying Bowen theory in clinical work.

-Narrative Therapy is a respectful and non-blaming approach to therapy that centers people as experts in their lives.
-This online module focuses on ways of externalizing the problem, so it seen as a separate from the person.
+Narrative Therapy is a respectful and non-blaming approach to therapy that centres people as experts in their lives.
+This online module focuses on ways of externalising the problem, so it seen as separate from the person.
 Participants will develop a thorough knowledge of how to apply this model therapy in practice.
 Narrative therapy has a special relevance and application for working with Aboriginal and Torres Strait Islander people and populations where story-telling is central for defining personal identity.
-It has also been widely used with persons experiencing serious mental health issues like trauma, violence and abuse, self-harm, eating disorders and hearing voices in psychosis
+It has also been widely used with persons experiencing serious mental health issues like trauma, violence and abuse, self-harm, eating disorders and hearing voices in psychosis.

 Part 1 Bowen Family Systems Theory